NShahri/EmperorTour/README.md

  - Runt the following command

   > grunt serve
- - This command setup the web server on port 9000
+ - This command setups a web server on port 9000, if this port is not used on related machine.
+It can be changed by updating 'Gruntfile.js'
-  - The sample file is hosted on [http://localhost:9000/](http://localhost:9000/){:target="_blank"}
+  - The sample file is hosted on [http://localhost:9000/](http://localhost:9000/)
-  - The test page is hosted on [http://localhost:9000/test/](http://localhost:9000/test/){:target="_blank"}
+  - The test page is hosted on [http://localhost:9000/test/](http://localhost:9000/test/)
- - You can use port 9000 when it is not used by any other app in your machine.
-You can change this configuration by updatin "Gruntfile.js"

 ## Architecture